needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsMigrationGuide.md

 2. Drag assets onto the appropriate component’s Inspector, as you would for a direct reference.
 3. If you'd like to load an asset based on an object rather than a string name, instantiate it directly from the `AssetReference` object you created in your setup (for example, `AssetRefMember.LoadAssetAsync<GameObject>();` or `AssetRefMember.InstantiateAsync(pos, rot);`).

-**Note**: The Addressable Asset System loads assets asynchronously.
+**Note**: The Addressable Asset system loads assets asynchronously.
 When you update your direct references to asset references, you must also update your code to operate asynchronously.

 ### The Resource folders method
 When you mark an asset in a _Resources_ folder as Addressable, the system automatically moves the asset from the _Resources_ folder to a new folder in your Project named _Resources_moved_.
 The default address for a moved asset is the old path, omitting the folder name.
 For example, your loading code might change from `Resources.LoadAsync<GameObject>("desert/tank.prefab");` to `Addressables.LoadAssetAsync<GameObject>("desert/tank.prefab");`.

 ### The asset bundles method
-When you open the **Addressables window**, Unity offers to convert all asset bundles into Addressable Asset groups.
+When you open the **Addressables Groups** window, Unity offers to convert all asset bundles into Addressable Asset groups.
 This is the easiest way to migrate your code.

 If you choose to convert your Assets manually, click the **Ignore** button.
 Then, either use the direct reference or resource folder methods previously described.